sushant097/Encrypt-and-Decrypt-/README.md

 Thanks for seeing it.
 Good Luck!!

-## Any improvement about this is acceptable.
+## Any improvement about this is acceptable such as image encryption, video encryption etc.